Complex Regional Pain Syndrome (CRPS)

 The patient’s poor understanding of CRPS was associated with greater disability and fear of movement

-An October 2020 study (1) in the journal Pain Medicine comes from The University of Auckland in New Zealand helps put scientific reality into the cause of helping patients, doctors and family understand Complex regional pain syndrome.
+An October 2020 study (3) in the journal Pain Medicine comes from The University of Auckland in New Zealand that helps put scientific reality into the cause of helping patients, doctors, and families understand Complex Regional Pain Syndrome.
 Here are the highlights of this research.

 The study’s findings of how a group of people with Complex regional pain syndrome reacted to their diagnosis and symptoms:

 - 53 patients with CRPS (type 1 and type 2) completed questionnaires assessing illness perceptions, pain, disability, and psychological factors.
 Multiple factors were used to determine whether illness perceptions were associated with pain intensity, disability, depression, and kinesiophobia, (fear of movement).